 What are the elements your soil is comprised of?
-What amendments need to be added?
+What can you add to amend soil for different growing needs?
+How do you not only add nutrition but also improve aeration, porosity, holding capacity and alter soil pH levels?
 Read on for more info….

-- NITROGEN – This promotes overall plant health and ensures good leafy growth.
-Though nitrogen is easily available in air, it is less readily accessible in soil.
+- NITROGEN – This promotes overall plant health and ensures lush leafy growth.
+Though nitrogen is easily available in air, it is not readily accessible in soil.
 Signs of nitrogen deficiency are limp, pallid, and dull foliage.
-The best organic amendment to increase nitrogen levels is Compost.
+Manure has high rates of Nitrogen, but tends to lose it when applied to soil because of mineralization and leaching (denitrification)*.
+The best organic amendment to increase nitrogen levels in soil is Compost.

 - POTASSIUM – This synthesizes protein, helping your plant grow faster, stronger and disease-resistant.
 Signs of potassium deficiency are yellow and brown spots or veins, in plant leaves.
-The best organic amendments to increase potassium levels are Compost, Wood Ash (aka Potash) or Neem Cake & other Neem Products.
+The best organic amendments to increase potassium levels in soil are Wood Ash (aka Potash), Neem Cake & other Neem Products.

 - PHOSPHORUS – This gives your plant energy, helping it grow quickly from seed to plant, and then enhance its flowering and fruiting.
-It is most easily accessed by the plant when soil pH is close to 6.5.
+It is most easily accessed by plants when soil pH is close to 6.5.
 Signs of phosphorus deficiency are stunted growth, small and acidic-tasting fruit, and older leaves with bluish or purplish tinges.
-The best organic amendments to increase phosphorus levels are Bonemeal, Fishmeal, Powdered Limestone (aka Rock Phosphate) or Neem Cake & other Neem Products.
+The best organic amendments to increase phosphorus levels are Manure, Rock Phosphate (aka Phosphorite), Powdered Limestone (aka Calcium Hydroxide), Bonemeal, Fishmeal, Bloodmeal, Neem Cake & other Neem Products.

 - CALCIUM – This helps your plant build stronger cell walls, enhance its metabolism, fight heat stress, develop greater resistance, and grow better quality fruit.
 It is most easily accessed when soil pH is neutral or alkaline.
 Signs of calcium deficiency are discoloration and spotting of leaves, curling up of young leaves and shoots, burnt tips of buds and leaves, and blossom end rot in tomatoes.
-The best organic amendments to increase calcium levels are Bonemeal, Fishmeal, Bloodmeal, Powdered Cottonseed, Powdered Limestone (aka Rock Phosphate) or Neem Cake & other Neem Products.
+The best organic amendments to increase calcium levels are Powdered Cottonseed, Rock Phosphate (aka Phosphorite), Powdered Limestone (aka Calcium Hydroxide), Manure, Bonemeal, Fishmeal, Bloodmeal, Neem Cake & other Neem Products.

 - MAGNESIUM – This increases seed germination rate, overall plant vitality and growth, and enhances production of flowers and chlorophyll.
 It is most easily accessed when soil pH is neutral or alkaline.
 Signs of magnesium deficiency are yellowing between leaf veins, marbling of leaf tissue, and premature aging of your plant.
 The best organic amendment to increase magnesium levels is Epsom Salts.